MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ##### Q7.
 Can I turn off inline suggestions in Outlook?

-Yes, follow the steps in [To opt out of inline suggestions](../use/mya-notifications.md#to-opt-out-of-inline-suggestions).
+Yes, follow the steps in [Opt out of inline suggestions](../use/mya-notifications.md#opt-out-of-inline-suggestions).

 ## For IT administrators